-Primary function of the rings is to provide different lead lengths quickly.
-Short lead for heel training or those busy city walks, medium length for obedience training, or long length for distance and recall work (if you don’t have a giant dog like we do, you’ll need a longer line when working with an XXL dog).
+The primary function of the rings is to provide different lead lengths quickly.
+Short lead for heel training or those busy city walks, medium length for obedience training, or long length for distance and recall work (if you don’t have a giant dog as we do, you’ll need a longer line when working with an XXL dog).

 You can hook the lead around your waist, which is particularly useful when using a clicker and treats, or use the lead to tether your dog easily, just don’t do it for long periods of time.

-We are lucky that none of our resident dogs chew leads, but I don’t think it would survive for long if they did.
+We are lucky that none of our resident dogs chews leads, but I don’t think it would survive for long if they did.

-Other uses of this lead are in combination with a harness, as we most commonly do, particularly one with front and back attachments, and headcollars.
+Other uses of this lead are in combination with a harness, as we most commonly do, particularly one with front and back attachments, and halters.

 Colours are a little limited: black, red, and black with red handles.
 You could bleach and dye and make it your own, or in our case, let a Great Dane drool all over them and then you can turn them whichever colour you want.